jimschubert/brushes.js/README.md

     $ ./configure && make && sudo make install

 ## Getting nodeunit
-For those who don't want to install nodeunit, it's linked as a submodule under `./deps/nodeunit`  After cloning this repository, do the following:

-	git submodule init
-	git submodule update

-Now, running tests can be done by entering the following in a terminal from the project root:

-	node ./test/run.js
+Note: This has changed a bit.

-Note: `rqeuire.paths` is removed in later versions of node.
+`require.paths` is removed in later versions of node.
 You'll have to either install modules locally or globally.
 You can now install using:

     npm install -d

+This installs all of the dependencies specified in `package.json` into the *node_modules* directory.
+When you run node, it traverses up the directory tree looking at all *node_modules* directories for the dependency.

 # Testing
-You can easily start the tests by running
+After installing the dependencies, you can easily start the tests by running

-    $ npm test
+    $ make test

+If you hate make, you can also run the test runner directly

+    $ node test/run.js

 # Minify
 You can minify the script by running

-    $ npm run-script minify
+    $ make clean minify

 This will output to `src/brushes.min.js`